Honors Undergraduate Research Award

 The proposal must be written in a way that is understandable to reviewers whose backgrounds may be outside the applicant's field.

 BUDGET: The total budget is limited to $1,500 plus a $500 stipend for the mentor.
-Allowable expenses include materials, supplies, travel costs (up to $750), postage, specialized software (if not already available at UNR), copying costs, etc. Purchase of equipment (e.g., laptop computers) and hosting is not allowed.
+Allowable expenses include materials, supplies, travel costs (up to $750), postage, specialized software (if not already available at UNR), copying costs, etc. Purchase of equipment (e.g., laptop computers) and hosting (food, drink) is not allowed.
 Include a justification for each of the proposed budget items.
 Travel expenditures need to follow the UNR rules for travel and a travel request has to be submitted well before the actual trip (Consult with your faculty mentor for guidance).
-All expenses must be spent by the end of May 2014.
+All expenses must be spent by the end of May 2016.
+Please request only the funds that you will use on your project.

 SUPPORT LETTER(S): The proposal must include a letter from the supervising faculty mentor(s) indicating their approval of the proposal and describing their level of involvement in the project.
 Note that this is not merely a reference letter.
 It is a letter that should describe the mentor's endorsement of both the proposal and the student, and indicate their commitment to oversee the project.
 The letter should also indicate if the faculty member(s) have directed any projects funded by HURA in the past 5 years and include the name(s) of the student awardee(s), if any.